PrivateSky/callflow/README.markdown

             console.log(family); //whatever
         }).wait(family);

-##  Simple API:
+##  Simple functions (all added in Function.prototype for better syntax):

 ### wait(<list of variables>)

-    callback.wait(...)
+    functionReference.wait(...)

->   calls the callback when all promises are fulfilled.
+>   calls functionReference  when all promises are fulfilled.
 They become parameters for callback call.

 ### async(<list of variables>)

     functionReference.async(...)

-> creates a promise that get fulfilled when all the arguments are ready
+> Make an asynchronous call when possible , returns a promise that get fulfilled when all the arguments are fulfilled.

 ### nasync(<list of variables>)